RdlP/AL3D/README.md

 ### Material

-Material classes give surface properties to meshes, for example, a material can determine the amount of light that mesh absorbs, the color of the meshes, if the meshes is afected by the light etc.
+Materials classes give surface properties to meshes, for example, a material can determine the amount of light that mesh absorbs, the color of the mesh, if the mesh is afected by the light etc.

-AL3D has many different material classes.
+AL3D has many differents materials classes.
 AL3D.Material is an abstract class from which inherit the following classes

  - `BasicMaterial`.
-With this materal the mesh is not affected by the light
+With this material the mesh is not affected by the light
  - `LambertMaterial`.
-With this material the mesh gets diffuse light
+With this material the mesh gets diffuse component
  - `BlinnMaterial` With this material the mesh gets diffuse and specular components
  - `PhongMaterial`.
 With this material the mesh gets diffuse and specular components.
  - `TonnMaterial`.
 With this material the mesh gets a toon aspect.